omghonasgi/581-A1-Extracting-IPv4-Addresses-from-Noisy-Text/README.md

   - The `#ifndef IPV4_EXTRACT_NO_MAIN` guard around `main()`.
   - The entire contents of `test_ipv4_extract.cpp` (currently 54 cases, all passing).

+### Verification Statement
+I understand every line of the code submitted here.
+In addition to the test cases provided in the test file, I also tested this program with manual test cases.
+After all the necessary changes outlined, all the test cases passed as expected.
+Some limitations of this program include the fact that the program cannot deduce what is exactly wrong with a given IP address - it merely returns if the IP address is invalid.
+This program could be improved if it informed the user what exactly was wrong with their input.

 ## Build and run

 ```shell